VVarren/reactwics/README.md

 ## Overview

-This project works as a way for users to organize and compile resources that they find into an organized list that includes the resource's description, link, and logo.
+During our current recession, tech jobs have been giving out less offers due to the hiring freezes and layoffs.
+This project aims to close the diversity gaps in tech through community postings made by users to help spread the word of many opprotunities.//works as a way for users to come together and organize resources for other to use.
+Each posting will contain the description, link, and logo.
 It stores this data using Firebase.

 **Link to project on Github:** [https://github.com/VVarren/reactwics](https://github.com/VVarren/reactwics)